jclwilson/jclwilson.github.io/_posts/2017-09-28-forensic-architecture-cartographies-of-violence-tank-magazine.md

 ---
 title: 'Forensic Architecture'
-format: online
-redirect_from:
 cdn-image: forensic-architecture
 image_link: https://tankmagazine.com/tank/2017/09/forensic-architecture/
 image_alt: 'A digital map covered in intersecting lines and dots linking events'
-image_caption:
-article_category:
-article_format: article
 publisher: Tank Magazine
-contributor:
-coverage:
-creator: Jacob Charles Wilson
-description:
-identifier:
-language: English
 relation: https://tankmagazine.com/tank/2017/09/forensic-architecture/
-rights: Copyright Tank Magazine 2017
-source:
-subject:
 ---
-My first article at <cite>Tank Magazine</cite>, on the new web platform built by private investigative agency <a href="http://forensic-architecture.org">Forensic Architecture</a> to study the 2014 disappearance of a group of 43 students form the Rural Normal School of Ayotzinapa, Mexico.
+My first article at <cite>Tank Magazine</cite>, on the new web platform built by private investigative agency [Forensic Architecture](http://forensic-architecture.org) to study the 2014 disappearance of a group of 43 students form the Rural Normal School of Ayotzinapa, Mexico.

-> The friends and comrades of the victims and missing peoples’ families rally behind the call, “Vivos se los llevaron, vivos los queremos!” – “They were taken alive, we want them back alive!”
-But it’s unclear to precisely whom this can be addressed.
+> The friends and comrades of the victims and missing peoples’ families rally behind the call, <q>Vivos se los llevaron, vivos los queremos!</q> – <q>They were taken alive, we want them back alive!</q> But it’s unclear to precisely whom this can be addressed.